dpetrisko/openpiton/README.md

 # Support for the BlackParrot RV64GC Core

 This version of OpenPiton supports the [64bit BlackParrot RISC-V processor](https://github.com/black-parrot/black-parrot) from University of Washington and Boston University.
 BlackParrot has been equipped with the P-MESH Cache Engine (PCE), which connects the BlackParrot Cache Engine Interface to the L1.5 cache provided by OpenPiton's P-Mesh.
 Instructions to run are identical to running with Ariane, except to use the -blackparrot flag instead.

-#### Planned Improvements

-The following items are currently under development and will be released soon.

-- Thorough validation of cache coherence.
-- RISC-V FESVR support in simulation.
-- Synthesis flow for large FPGAs.
-- Performance enhancements (cache re-parameterization, write-buffer throughput).

-Stay tuned!